 Motor vehicle collisions and other auto-related mishaps result in billions of dollars in property damage, medical and legal bills and lost income every year.
 Car owners need to protect their vehicle and themselves with auto insurance, but how do you know if you are properly covered?

 It’s not enough to simply have car insurance.
 Car owners should be aware of what their insurance covers…and what it doesn’t.
 Better Business Bureau advises:

 Know and monitor the condition of your vehicle.
 When considering a new car purchase, think about maintenance costs.
-Cars that are expensive to service and repair are often targets for theft.
+Cars that are expensive to service and repair are often targets for theft and higher insurance rates.
 If you are buying a used car, ask to see the title, check all the gauges, and consider getting a vehicle history report, which will tell you if the vehicle has ever been in an accident or flood.

 Report damage to your insurance company as soon as possible.
 If you are in an accident, or if your vehicle suffers damage from severe weather, contact your insurance agent or claims center right away.
 They may be able to save you money and may also arrange to have your car towed if it’s not drivable.

 Get to know your mechanic.
 Have them explain the repair process to you and get estimates in writing for large service jobs.

 BBB rates tens of thousands of insurers, car dealers and auto repair facilities.
 Be sure to check out BBB Business Reviews before buying, insuring or repairing your vehicle.